ABaldwin1999/Hangman/README.md

 When the buttons are clicked a check is performed to see if the guess is correct functions are called to check if the round is won, lost or still ongoing.

-one bug known: the function getChances which should decrease the chances given as the game progresses does not reduce the number of chances given.
+Two bugs known: the function getChances which should decrease the chances given as the game progresses does not reduce the number of chances given.
+Background not updates as level increases in levelSelector function